MicrosoftDocs/cloud-adoption-framework/docs/govern/cloud-service-controls.md

 ### Scale the review process within an organization

 The combination of the scale of the cloud services and the depth of the service review process often creates a large work effort.
-To avoid this backlog of work being the sole responsibility of the governance team, it's possible to scale through the adoption teams to complete the work.
+To avoid this backlog of work being the sole responsibility of the governance team, you can scale through the adoption teams to complete the work.
 The governance team retains control and approval in this process. **Final approval of content stays with the governance team**.

 Changes often happen with the cloud, or your organization, that make it difficult to keep controls current.
 To help with this issue, enable people outside the cloud governance team to implement parts of the work.

-When you implement a clear set of service control requirements, it allows other teams to work on the first two stages of the process for a service, and they can contribute a large amount of content.
+When you implement a clear set of service control requirements, it allows other teams to work on the first two stages of the process for a service.
+They can contribute a large amount of content.

 The cloud has many services.
 The cloud governance team can prepare a backlog for all of these services to go through a service review, but they can't keep pace with the demands of a large organization.
 Services in the cloud change at a continuing rate, which places more demand on the need for a service review of the previously defined services.
 Projects might require new types of services quickly that they were unable to predict the demand for.
 Their immediate demand shouldn't become a problem for the cloud governance team.
-That demand must be addressed by the cloud adoption team that needs the service.
+The cloud adoption team that needs the service must address that demand.

 If the service control requirements are written clearly, teams outside the governance team can complete the first two steps of the service review process.